tabathadelane/trversal/download.md

 api_key = "YOUR-KEY"
 ```

-if you are not serving on localhost:8000, the AJAX urls will fail.
+If you are not serving on localhost:8000, the AJAX urls will fail.
 ```bash
 python manage.py runserver localhost:8000
 ```